 Your blog content can work for you LONG after the post goes up.
 Say you post a budget guide for planning your wedding, 6 months from now a couple can be searching for budget information and there you are in the search engine results.
 Learn more in this post about how to turn blog posts into client magnets.

 Search engines prefer websites with fresh content.
 Hubspot research shows that sites with blogs get 55% more traffic than sites without blogs, even if their blog has few readers.
 Planner’s Lounge recently shared more about search engine optimization for wedding planners with super helpful tips and advice.

 You probably do not have the time to constantly check in with your clients.
 A blog provides a constant stream of news and information for current and potential wedding planning clients.
 You can also re-purpose blog posts into newsletter content for those clients who may not follow your blog.

 5) Unexpected Opportunities

 Even if you do not have a huge readership base right now, keep in mind that it takes time.
-The more you post to your blog, the more likely brides will find you and your content.
+The more you post on your blog, the more likely potential clients will find you and your content.
 So make the time to write and post to your blog, I promise you will not regret it!

 Today’s post is a guest post from Amber Peterson.
 Amber is the owner of Cheers Wedding & Event Planning in western Washington.
 She has a Masters Degree in Integrated Marketing Communications and previously worked as a marketing consultant for wedding industry professionals.